Audi A8 hybrid performance, engine & drive

 Audi A8 hybrid 0-62mph, top speed and acceleration

-The A8 hybrid isn't a sports car by any stretch, but it at least feels planted, safe and grippy, especially thanks to its great four-wheel-drive system.
+The A8 hybrid isn't a sports car by any stretch, but it feels planted, safe and grippy, especially thanks to its great four-wheel-drive system.
 The driving experience remains largely distant, with the driver understandably isolated from what’s going on.
 It’s supremely relaxing, though – and that’s what cars like this are all about.

-If you really must retain the capacity for fun in corners, the BMW 7 Series comes closest to feeling like a sporty saloon from the driver’s seat – but it’s still a massive luxury car that’s really meant for chauffeuring duties.
+If you really must retain the capacity for fun in corners, the BMW 7 Series comes closest to feeling like a sporty saloon from the driver’s seat – but it’s still a massive luxury car that’s meant for chauffeuring duties.

 In This Review